 - Have your symptoms been continuous or occasional?

 - Have you been exposed to sexually transmitted infections?

 What you can do in the meantime

 Abstain from sex until you see your doctor.
-Alert your sex partners that you're experiencing signs and symptoms, so they may consider seeing their doctors for testing.Previous
+Alert your sex partners that you're having signs and symptoms so that they can arrange to see their doctors for testing.Previous